WorldWideHack/codemining-clojure/README.md

 * The Rust compiler is moving toward supporting strong code analysis APIs.

 * The Rust ecosystem is tiny right now, which makes it a great first target for a new project.

+## Haskell as intended medium-term target

+Here are some motivations for making Haskell a medium-term target for code mining:

+* I would like to be eating my own dogfood.

+* Although I see Haskell as too complex to be the primary language of the World-Wide Hack, and also as not suitable for the most important next wave of programming use cases (robotics, natural user interfaces, virtual reality, etc.), I believe it has many of the right ideas and would like to explore code mining in its context.

+* I would like to contribute to Haskell development.

+* Haskell analysis of Haskell code is well developed.

-## Clojure as intended second target
+## Clojure as intended medium-term target

-Here are some motivations for making Clojure the second target for code mining:
+Here are some motivations for making Clojure a medium-term target for code mining:

 * Clojure is a young but rapidly growing community exploring innovative ideas that are relevant to the World Wide Hack.